avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-mqtt-api.rst

    <br/>

 .. tip::
-    In order to reduce the load on Thingsboard server, `wifiRssi` is no longer sent.
+    In order to reduce the load on ThingsBoard server, `wifiRssi` is no longer sent.

 Shared attributes
 =================